Steroid drug hailed as 'breakthrough' in COVID-19 as trial shows it saves lives

 The RECOVERY trial was launched in April as a randomised clinical trial to test a range of potential treatments for COVID-19, including low-dose dexamethasone and the malaria drug hydroxychloroquine.

-The hydroxychloroquine arm was halted earlier this month after Horby and Landray said results showed it was “useless” at treating COVID-19 patients.
+The hydroxychloroquine arm was halted this month after Horby and Landray said results showed it was “useless” at treating COVID-19 patients.